 Agriculture Education Interview

-Interview with Kelly Pritchett Mullins, President of the Alabama Association of Agricultural Education
+Interview with Kelly Pritchett Mullins, Past President of the Alabama Association of Agricultural Education

-We were fortunate to be able to interview Kelly Pritchett Mullins, President of the Alabama Association of Agricultural Education (AAGED).
-She shared the highlights of working as an agriscience instructor, as well as advice for future teachers.
+We were fortunate to be able to interview Kelly Pritchett Mullins.
+Kelly is past President of the Alabama Association of Agricultural Education (AAGED) and currently teaches at Charles Henderson High School in Troy, AL. She shared the highlights of working as an agriscience instructor, as well as advice for future teachers.

 Some of our readers might not be familiar with what your subject, agricultural science or ‘agriscience’, entails – can you enlighten us?